Assured Shorthold Tenancy

 An assured shorthold tenancy provides tenants with limited security of tenure.
 A landlord has a right to possession of their property when it is let on an assured shorthold tenancy, even if the tenant has not breached their obligations as a tenant.

 A landlord can seek for possession of their property under section 21 of the Housing Act 1988 by serving a notice of no less than 2 months.
-The section 21 notice must be provided in the prescribed form (Form 6A) in England (see below for Wales).
+The section 21 notice must be provided in the prescribed form (Form 6A).

 A section 21 notice cannot be served within the first 4 months of the tenancy agreement.
 Additionally, a section 21 notice is only valid for 6 months which means if a landlord does not issue a possession claim within 6 months of serving the notice, a new notice would need to be served in the event that the tenant did not leave the property before a claim for possession could be issued in the Court.